Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Overview

+\paragraph{Statistical Approach:} is employed in transferring the knowledge at the levels of instances, features and classifiers by measuring and minimizing the divergence of statistical distributions between the source and target datasets.
+This approach generally assumes sufficient data in each dataset to approximate the respective statistical distributions.
+The typical methods are Instance re-weighting~\cite{Huang2006}, Feature space mapping~\cite{Pan2009} and Classifier parameter mapping~\cite{Quanz2009}.

+\paragraph{Geometric Approach:} bridges datasets according to their geometrical properties.
+It assumes domain shift can be reduced using the relationship of geometric structures between the source and target datasets.
+Typical methods include Subspace alignment~\cite{Fernando2013}, Intermediate subspaces~\cite{Gopalan2011,Gong2012}, and Manifold alignment (without correspondence) \cite{Cui2014a}.
-where the $K_s$ and $K_t$ are full adjacency matrix (i.e. $[K]_{ij}=d(X_{.i},X_{.j})$), $F\in{\{0,1\}^{n_s\times n_t}}$ denotes the correspondence matrix that need to be learnt, $A_s$ and $A_t$ are linear projections of from two datasets that also need to be learnt, and $J(A_s,X_s)$ and $J(A_t,X_t)$ are geometry preserving terms to preserve the manifold structures of respective domains. \end{enumerate} \item \textit{Higher-level Representations:} aims at finding higher-level representations that are representative, compact, or invariant between datasets.
-This criterion does not assume the existence of labelled data, or the existence of correspondence set.
-It assumes that there exist the domain invariant higher-level representations between datasets.
-This criterion is generally used for feature representation based transfer.

-Note that the higher-level representation criterion is commonly used together with other criteria for better transfer, but it is also used independently without any mechanism to reduce the domain divergence explicitly. \begin{enumerate} \item Sparse coding~\cite{Raina2007} \\ The dictionary is learnt based on the source data, and then apply the learnt dictionary to the target data to obtain the sparse codes of the target data.
+\paragraph{Higher-level Representation Approach:} aims at finding higher-level representations that are representative, compact, and invariant between datasets.
+This approach does not require any labelled data, or the existence of correspondence set, but assumes that there exist the domain invariant higher-level representations between datasets.
+Note that this approach is commonly used together with other approaches for better transfer, but it is also used independently without any mechanism to reduce the domain divergence explicitly.
+Typical methods are Sparse coding \cite{Raina2007}, Low-rank representation \cite{Shao2012}, Deep Neural Networks \cite{Donahue2014,Razavian2014,Yosinski2014}, Stacked Denoising Auto-encoders (SDAs)~\cite{Glorot2011,Chen2012}, and Attribute space~\cite{Lampert2009,Akata2013}.

-where $D$ is the learnt dictionary on source data, $Z_s$ and $Z_t$ are the sparse codes. \item Low-rank representation~\cite{Shao2012}\\ Find a subspace $A$ where each datum in the target domain can be linearly represented by the corresponding subspace in the source domain.

-Because Z is constrained to be low rank, each target sample is linearly represented by some subspace from a subspace union in the source domain.
-Hence, the structure information in the source and target domain is considered. \item Deep Neural Networks Representations~\cite{Donahue2014}\\ Use deep neural networks to learn more transferable features by disentangling explanatory factors of variations underlying data samples, and grouping deep features hierarchically according the their relatedness to invariant factors. \item Stacked Denoising Auto-encoders (SDAs)~\cite{Glorot2011,Chen2012}\\ Train the SDAs~\cite{Vincent2010} to reconstruct the data from all the domains.
-It has been shown that SDAs can disentangle hidden factors which explain the variations in the input data that are invariant to different domains~\cite{Glorot2011,Chen2012}.
-The key idea is to map the corrupted input $\tilde{X}$ to a hidden representation, and then decode the hidden representation back to reconstructed vectors in input space: